 Standard Edition (paperback) does not include art prints, vinyl LP or slipcase.

-Please note that this is a preorder item and due to delays experienced as a result of COVID-19, is currently expected to ship in Fall 2020.
+Please note that this is a preorder item and due to delays experienced as a result of COVID-19, releases January 22, 2021.